 Songkhla – Narathiwat

 My destination today was Pattani, the capital of the province of the same name.
-Pattani is only about 100 kms from Songkhla.
-After breakfast I took off in good spirits and with high expectations.
-I certainly was going to come back to Songkhla which by now had become one of my favourite cities in Thailand.
+Pattani is only about 100 km from Songkhla.
+After breakfast, I took off in good spirits and with high expectations.
+I certainly was going to come back to Songkhla, which by now had become one of my favorite cities in Thailand.
 There were still many places I had not visited yet in and around the city.
-In the morning I followed a very good road that took me past some amazing beaches such as this one:
+In the morning I followed an excellent road that took me past some fantastic beaches such as this one:

 I thoroughly enjoyed the drive with Tom Petty and the Heartbreakers taking care of the soundtrack.
 I had brought a lot of music with me: life was good.
-Entering Pattani I had to pass several checkpoints with heavily armed soldiers and, occasionally, armored cars.
-It was the first reminder that I was in an area that is considered unstable.
+Entering Pattani, I had to pass several checkpoints with heavily armed soldiers and, occasionally, armored cars.
+It was the first reminder that I was in an area that was considered unstable.

-Having arrived in Pattani I first visited the Central Mosque, one of the largest and most beautiful mosques in Thailand.
-The construction of the mosque started in 1954.
-The building was finished in 1963.
-This mosque is the center of Islam in South Thailand.
-The design is inspired by the Taj Mahal in India.
+Having arrived in Pattani, I first visited the Central Mosque, one of the largest and most beautiful mosques in Thailand.
+The construction of the mosque started in 1954 and ended in 1963.
+This mosque is the most important in South Thailand.
+The design was inspired by the design of the Taj Mahal in India.
 It has a central dome surrounded by four smaller ones and four minarets.
-Initially there were only two minarets as can be seen on this old picture from the website www.deepsouthwatch.org.
+Initially, there were only two minarets as can be seen in this old picture from the website www.deepsouthwatch.org.

-In and around Pattani I passed quite a few military checkpoints.
+In and around Pattani, I passed quite a few military checkpoints.
 Some of these were just unmanned roadblocks.
-At others I had to stop and show my face.
-I was never asked for any identification.
+At others, I had to stop and show my face.
+Police never asked for any identification.
 I decided to continue today to Narathiwat as it was still early.
-This town is another 100 kms south of Pattani.
-I went to look for the ruins of the ancient city of Yarang, which is located about 15-20 kms from Pattani.
-I had found some information about this place which was the capital of an ancient kingdom called Langkasuka.
-I found a couple of ruins after some driving around.
-There are quite a few ruins spread out over a large area but they are quite hard to find.
+This town is another 100 km south of Pattani.
+I went to look for the ruins of the ancient city of Yarang, which is about 15-20 km from Pattani.
+I found some information about this place which was the capital of an ancient kingdom called Langkasuka.
+After some driving around I found a couple of ruins.
+There are quite a few ruins spread out over a large area, but they are quite hard to find.

 Day 4, Monday, May 7, 2018